Jenna-P/open_AI_chatBot/README.md

 This repository contains a chatbot built using OpenAI's GPT-3 API and Node.js for the server side.

 ## Overview
 This project is a chatbot that uses OpenAI's GPT-3 API to generate responses to user input.
-The chatbot is built using Node.js for the server side and JavaScript for the client side.
+The chatbot is built using Node.js for the server side and vanilla JavaScript(vite.js client template) for the client side.
 The goal of this project is to create an AI-powered chatbot that can respond to user input in a natural and conversational manner.

 ## Features
 * Uses OpenAI's GPT-3 API to generate responses